Head & Neck Surgery

 Brief Summary of Project(s):

 Many people with cystic fibrosis (CF) have sinusitis and olfactory dysfunction.
-The landscape of clinical care for people with CF is rapidly evolving with the expansion of disease-modifying therapies.
-Our group is conducting research investigating the impact of new CF therapies on sinusitis/olfaction, effects of sinus surgery in this population, and whether early intervention enables mitigation or prevention of disease complications.
-Patient-reported outcome measures, olfactory testing, biospecimens, and CT/MR imaging are employed in these longitudinal, prospective studies.
+The landscape of clinical care for people with CF is evolving with the expansion of disease-modifying therapies, such as modulator therapy.
+Our research group investigates the impact of new CF therapies on sinusitis/olfaction, effects of sinus surgery in this population, and whether early intervention mitigates disease complications.
+Patient-reported outcome measures, olfactory testing, biospecimens, and CT/MRI scans are employed in these longitudinal, prospective studies.

-Recent articles on PubMed provide further detail on specific topics for the projects listed above.
+Please review articles on PubMed and study descriptions on clinicaltrials.gov for further details for the CF and cancer projects listed above.
 The above work has been supported by the NIH/NHLBI, Cystic Fibrosis Foundation, International Society for Allergy and Inflammation of the Nose, and American Academy of Otolaryngology CORE grant program.

 Dinesh Chhetri, MD